PabloRR100/Factorial-Design/README.md

 # Reaction Simulator

 Bachelor's Degree in Chemical Engineering Final Project.
-This is a collaboration between the Organic Chemistry and the Automatic, Electric and Automation departments.
+Jun 2015 This is a collaboration between the Organic Chemistry and the Automatic, Electric and Automation departments.
 **Note**: The entire project was develop in Spanish.